Learning Password Best Practices Through In-Task Instruction: Discussion

 \subsection{Why Compliance Was High}

-Two design properties of pedagogical friction help explain the high compliance: immediate, rule-linked feedback at the moment of editing, and an interactive acknowledgment step (T3) that encouraged users to learn about best practices for password creation.
-Both properties are consistent with microlearning principles and behavioral models that emphasize concise, in-flow guidance and timely prompts~\cite{hug2006microlearning,allela2021introduction,sankaranarayanan2023microlearning,DBLP:journals/ubiquity/Fogg02}. \\
+Two design properties of pedagogical friction may help explain the high compliance: immediate, rule-linked feedback at the moment of editing, and an interactive acknowledgment step in T3 that encouraged attention to the guidance.
+Both properties are consistent with microlearning principles and behavioral models that emphasize concise, in-flow guidance and timely prompts~\cite{hug2006microlearning,allela2021introduction,sankaranarayanan2023microlearning,DBLP:journals/ubiquity/Fogg02}.
+Throughout the remainder of this subsection, \emph{compliance} refers to group-level tip compliance.